 Looking to share your conference with the research world?
 Add it to a conference announcement website.

-These are websites that allow organisers to upload details of their conference under relevant categories, resulting in a directory of conferences from around the globe.
-Once you add your event, researchers who’ve registered an interest in your research category get an alert about your conference and can access your website to submit, register or just find out more.
+Think of conference announcement sites as Tinder for research events.
+These websites allow organisers to upload details of their conference under relevant categories, resulting in a global directory of conferences.
+Once you add your event, researchers and academics who are browsing the internet, or who’ve registered an interest in your research category, get an alert about your conference.
+They can then access your website to submit their paper, register, or just find out more.

 Multi-disciplinary global sites